Back to blog

 1. Targeting accuracy (highest impact)

 The single biggest lever.
-Sending a perfect email to someone who does not have the problem you solve produces zero results.
-Sending an average email to someone actively experiencing the problem you solve produces meetings.
+A perfect email to someone who does not have the problem you solve produces zero results.
+An average email to someone actively experiencing that problem produces meetings.

 How to optimize:

-- Measure reply quality, not just reply quantity.
-A “not interested” reply from the wrong person does not count as success.
+• Measure reply quality, not just reply quantity.
+A “not interested” reply from the wrong person is not success.

 2. Personalization depth (high impact)

-Level 1 (no impact): First name and company in a template.
+Level 1 (no impact): First name and company dropped into a template.
 Every prospect gets essentially the same email.
 This does not count as personalization in 2026.

 Level 2 (moderate impact): Segment-based customization.
 Different templates for different industries or roles.
-5 to 10% reply rate improvement over generic.
+A meaningful step up from generic.

 Level 3 (high impact): Individual research.
-Each email references specific facts about the prospect: recent company news, job changes, published content, tech stack decisions.
-15 to 25% improvement.
-This is what AI cold email writers aim to deliver at scale.
+Each email references specific facts about the prospect: recent company news, a job change, published content, a tech-stack decision.
+This is where reply rates climb, and what AI cold email writers aim to deliver at scale.

-Level 4 (highest impact): Dynamic context adaptation.
+Level 4 (highest impact): Dynamic context.
 Research plus real-time signals like website visits or content engagement.
-25 to 40% improvement.
-Requires integrated platforms and signal data.
+The highest ceiling, but it requires integrated platforms and signal data.

-For a deeper look at scaling personalization, see our guide on personalization at scale.
+For a deeper look at scaling this, see our guide on personalization at scale.

 3. Send timing (moderate impact)